indiajacksonphd/NSF_Postdoc/README.md

-# National Science Foundation Atmospheric & Geospace Sciences Postdoctoral Research: FITS vs ASDF for Solar Flare Analysis
+# NSF AGS Postdoctoral Research: FITS vs ASDF for Solar Flare Analysis

 This repository contains an in-progress, open-access data documentation and metadata for my NSF-funded postdoctoral research.
 All files are organized to support the development, testing, and comparison of the ASDF format with traditional FITS for solar physics and machine learning workflows.